top of page

 ‘Better Late Than Never’

-In my retirement, I have been afforded the opportunity to rekindle my love for music and songwriting development with fewer demands on my time.
-But time is running short, and I am laser-focused to see this through.
-I had six unfinished songs from my previous era, which I was able to renew, polish a little, but mostly just finally demo to get them out of my head for 28 years and down in bits & bytes & downbeats.
-Eli and Aaron Beaird and Tytus Welker at Nashville’s Beaird Music Group were very helpful in putting professional music and vocals to my rough drafts included in this website.
-The whole music industry, and especially music publishing and marketing, has all changed so dramatically since 1995 (8-Track Tapes to CDs to computer files and Thumb Drive Sticks to social music websites to ???).
-Not just since then, but practically every other day, there are major changes in all aspects of music creation, marketing, and administration.
-So, I’ve also been studying YouTube podcasts to gain a clearer understanding of some of the most drastic recent changes and expectations.
+In my retirement, I have been afforded the opportunity to rekindle my love for music and songwriting development with less demands on my time.
+But time is running short at my age, and I am laser focused to see this through.
+I had 14 unfinished songs in various stages of completion from my previous era.
+Six of which I was able to renew, polish a little, but mostly just finally demo to get them out of my head for 28 years and down in bits & bytes & downbeats.
+Eli and Aaron Beaird and Tytus Welker at Nashville’s Beaird Music Group were very helpful putting professional music and vocals to my rough drafts included in this website.
+The whole music industry. and especially music publishing and marketing. has all changed so dramatically since 1995, (8-Track Tapes to CDs to computer files and Thumb Drive Sticks to Social music websites to AI, to ???).
+Not just since then, but practically every other day there are major changes in all aspects of music creation, marketing and administration.
+So, I’ve also been studying YouTube podcasts and Songwriting society/association educations, training and group discussions to gain a clearer understanding of some of the most drastic recent changes and expectations.
+I have also now utilized other sources of Work-For-Hire Demo production which resulted in the total revision and reviewing of all of my present 20 music demos, including brand new music for “A Toast to the New Year”, “When Amy Smiles”, “Broadway and Fourth Avenue”, “”Hills of Tennessee, and a brand new remake of “Walk the Walk” in multiple genera all presented with details and music files on this updated website.

 In Closing